smknstd/modern-php-cheatsheet/README.md

 ![php-version-70](https://shields.io/badge/php->=7.0-blue)

-Since PHP 7.0 (~ dec 2015), you can use the null coalescing operator to provide a fallback when a property is null with no error nor warning:
+Since PHP 7.0, you can use the null coalescing operator to provide a fallback when a property is null with no error nor warning:

 ```php
 $a = null;